On the security relevance of weights in deep learning: Adversarial Initialization

-Particular care has to be taken when attacking convolutional networks.
+\textbf{Adversarial Initialization for Convolutions.} Particular care has to be taken when attacking convolutional layers.
 Yet, the idea of weight permutation and matrix crossing works in a very similar way.
 We formalize the attacks for convolutional weights represented as $4$-dimensional tensors: filter height $\times$ filter width $\times$ number channels $\times$ number filters.
 This requires a different sorting of the components than for fully connected layers.
-The procedure is illustrated for two consecutive convolutional layers with a one-channel $4\times 4$ input and a four-channel $4\times 4$ output in \cref{fig:conv-attack}.
-The smallest weights are randomly distributed over the first half of the \emph{filters}, resulting in a very likely deactivation of half the channels after the application of the ReLU activation function.
+The procedure is illustrated for two consecutive convolutional layers with a one-channel $4\times 4$ input and a four-channel $4\times 4$ output in Figure \ref{fig:conv-attack}.
+The smallest weights are randomly distributed over the first half of the \emph{filters}, resulting in a very likely deactivation of half the channels.
 For each filter of the second layer, half the \emph{channels} are equipped with the small weights, so that the negative filter channels are applied to the positive input channels.
-The positive filter weights are applied to the deactivated neurons, so that they do not contribute to the sum over all channels for each filter.
-This results in the probable deactivation of all output channels.
+The positive filter weights are applied to the deactivated neurons, and do not contribute to the sum over all channels for each filter.
+Thus, deactivation of all output channels is probable.

-Given this layout, we can shift the channels of a filter of the second layer in order to not block the whole network, which was previously pointed out as a requirement for stealthiness.
-Compared to the previously discussed shifting attack we have more degrees of freedom because we can decide on a shift on a per filter basis and we can choose the number of filters where we want to apply shifting.
-The same can also is also implemented for the soft knockout attack, where we also specify on how many filters in the even layers the permutation is applied.
+Given this layout, we shift the channels of a filter of the second layer in order not to block the whole network.
+Compared to the previously discussed shifting attack, we have more degrees of freedom: a shift per filter and the number of filters where to apply shifting.
+The same holds for the soft knockout attack, where we specify on how many filters in the even layers the permutation is applied.

+\textbf{Complexity of Attacks.} The attack's computational complexity is linear in the number of components of the matrices because one pass over them is sufficient for the split into large and small weights.